-B.14 ITAR: International Traffic in Arms Regulations (22 CFR §120-130).
+B.13 ITAR: International Traffic in Arms Regulations (22 CFR §120-130).

-B.15 Lawfully Admitted for Permanent Residence: The term “lawfully admitted for permanent residence” means the status of having been lawfully accorded the privilege of residing permanently in the United States as an immigrant in accordance with the immigration laws, such status not having changed.
-8 USC 1101
+B.14 Lawfully Admitted for Permanent Residence: The term “lawfully admitted for permanent residence” means the status of having been lawfully accorded the privilege of residing permanently in the United States as an immigrant in accordance with the immigration laws, such status not having changed.
+8 USC §1101

-B.16 License: Authority issued by the Bureau of Industry and Security, Department of State, or Office of Foreign Asset Control authorizing an export, reexport, or other regulated activity.
+B.15 License: Authority issued by the Bureau of Industry and Security, Department of State, Office of Foreign Asset Control, or other relevant government agency authorizing an export, reexport, or other regulated activity.

-B.17 Other Technical Devices: Portable technical devices outside of desktop computers and laptops including phones, cameras, tablets etc.
+B.16 Other Technical Devices: Portable technical devices outside of desktop computers and laptops including phones, cameras, tablets etc.